 The Maternal-Fetal Medicine Fellowship Program is structured to provide thorough training in the basics of fetal-maternal physiology and in the care and management of a complicated pregnancy through patient contact and care, research experience, conferences, postgraduate courses, and rounds.
 It is designed to meet the requirements of the American Board of Obstetrics and Gynecology (ABOG), Division of Maternal-Fetal Medicine.

 There are specific rotations for the fellows including sonography, obstetric wards, and the high-risk pregnancy unit.

 The Maternal-Fetal Medicine Division provides patient services for UT Southwestern University Hospitals and Clinics and Parkland Health & Hospital System.
-Both systems are building new hospitals which are scheduled to open by late 2014/early 2015.
+Both systems have new state-of-the-art hospitals .

-Our University practice has offices on the UT Southwestern campus and at Children’s Health℠ Children’s Medical Center Plano, which is just north of Dallas), and in Irving (west of Dallas).
+Our University practice has offices on the UT Southwestern campus, at Children’s Health℠ Children’s Medical Center Plano (north of Dallas), and in Irving (west of Dallas).
 Labor and delivery services are located at William P. Clements Jr. University Hospital.
 We also provide inpatient consultation services at area hospitals in northern Dallas, Collin, and Denton counties and at Baylor Hospital Irving .

 Parkland Health & Hospital System is our primary teaching facility.
 Our current patient load consists of approximately 10,000 deliveries annually and offers a remarkable diversity of pathology and complications.

 Facilities available to care for the high-risk patient include: